avandyck16/About-Me/README.md

 🚀 What I’m Working On

+So far, I've been actively participating in more than 6 projects, including a social betting app, cosmetics and medical prostheses development and management, urban transportation, media sharing, and third-party logistics; developing more than 350 test scenarios and diverse strategies at logic, functionality, and design to harness data and put my hands and brain to work to excel at product quality.

-Diving deeper into Python, automation, and QA Testing to sharpen my skills.
+Setting my focus on manual testing, as I keep diving deeper into Python, automation, and QA Testing to sharpen my skills.
 Exploring the technical universe and software development to expand my horizons.

 🤝 Collaboration

 I’m open to working on projects—big or small— and being part of a structured team in which I can bring expertise in QA testing, and that can help me grow and make a greater impact.
 Whether it’s developing automation scripts, improving testing workflows, or building QA strategies, I’m ready to contribute.

-So far, I've been actively participating in more than 6 projects, including a social betting app, cosmetics and medical prostheses development and management, urban transportation, media sharing, and third-party logistics; developing more than 350 test scenarios and diverse strategies at logic, functionality, and design to harness data and put my hands and brain to work to excel at product quality.

 📫 Let’s Connect!